kshannon/kshannon.github.io/_posts/2017-09-22-but-first-Data-launch.md

 ---
 First post for my new blog: <em>but first, Data</em> and its accompanying github page site.

-Check out my <a href="/about">About</a> for info on current projects and my journey from neuroscience into data science/machine learning.
+Check out my <a href="/about">Home</a> page for info on current projects.
+This blog will serve as a source of information for other budding data scientists to learn more about the field and how I transitioned from neuroscience.
+I will post about current projects, technical challenges, and some, hopefully, cool tips and tricks readers might find refreshing.
+Lastly, I may occasionally discuss the current state of data science as a field.

 That is all for now.
 Looking forward to working on some fun projects!

-Cheers,
-Kyle
+Cheers,<br/>Kyle